 There are sofas, soft chairs, normal chairs, tables and a meeting area.
 There is also a quiet area if you just wish to relax.
 A decorative fireplace is a nice extra.

 Food and Drinks

 The only warm food item is soup.
 In addition to soup, there are salads, chips, fruits, tasty quark, bread, ham, cheese, chips and desserts.
-The catering has been at similar level during our visits.
+The catering has always been at the same level during our visits.

 The drink selection is very good.
 During our visits, the lounge has offered juices, soft drinks, water, beer from a tap, wines and strong spirits.
 Also special coffee has been available from a coffee machine.

-In addition to the catering services, the lounge offers a few other services.
-There are toilet and shower facilities inside the lounge.
-Helsinki Airport provides free unlimited well-working WiFi.
-In Aspire Lounge, there is a working table where you can charge your devices.
-A small minus is that there could be more power sockets around the lounge.
+In addition to the catering services, the lounge has a few extra services.
+There are toilets and shower facilities inside the lounge.
+Helsinki Airport provides free well-working WiFi.
+At Aspire Lounge, there is a work desk where you can charge devices.
+A small minus is that there are not enough power sockets around the lounge.

 The customer service is typical Finnish service.
 Everything works well and the staff are nice.
 But you should not expect over-friendliness and a smile is not always guaranteed.